WCCF Board

 Todd was appointed to serve as the EQT’s Chief Accounting Officer in November 2019.

-Previously, Todd was the Corporate Controller and Chief Accounting Officer of L.B.
+Previously, James was the Corporate Controller and Chief Accounting Officer of L.B.
 Foster Company.
-Prior to that he was Senior Director, Technical Accounting and Financial Reporting at Rice Energy from December 2014 through its acquisition by EQT in November 2017 and through February 2018.
-Prior to joining Rice Energy, Todd was a Senior Manager, Assurance at PricewaterhouseCoopers, where he worked from August 2005 to November 2014.
+Prior to that he was Senior Director, Technical Accounting and Financial Reporting at Rice Energy through its acquisition by EQT.
+Prior to joining Rice Energy, James was Senior Manager, Assurance at PricewaterhouseCoopers.

 Megan M. Chicone